|Nutrition Facts (per serving)|

 Pinch the bottom edge of each slice to form a heart shape.
 Drizzle the hearts with the remaining 1 tablespoon of melted butter and sprinkle with the remaining cinnamon sugar.

-Bake at 375 F for 8 to 13 minutes or until golden brown.
+Bake for 8 to 13 minutes or until golden brown.
 Remove to a wire rack to cool completely.
 Store at room temperature in an airtight container.